eeshvardasikcm/shrota-dev/README.md

   - Full HD image creation
     - shapes and text outlined
       - simple shapes and text outlined
-      - level 2 shapes and text outlined
+      - level 2 shapes and text outlined ❎
-      - level 3 shapes and text outlined
+      - level 3 shapes and text outlined ❎
-    - colors painted for each level
+    - colors painted
-  - Image converted to lower quality for each level
+  - Image converted to lower quality
-  - Images added to Shrota app in Android Studio for each level
+  - Images added to Shrota app in Android Studio
 - Shrota splash page in Google Play Store for all resolutions
   - Image resized and cropped as screenshots on Google Play Store for marketing purposes
 - Shrota app